csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 Up to this point, we have assumed that the set of actions and ordering constraints is fixed.
 Under these assumptions, every scheduling problem can be solved by a nonoverlapping sequence that avoids all resource conflicts, provided that each action is feasible by itself.
 If a scheduling problem is proving very difficult, however, it may not be a good idea to solve it this way—it may be better to reconsider the actions and constraints, in case that leads to a much easier scheduling problem.
 Thus, it makes sense to _integrate_ planning and scheduling by taking into account durations and overlaps during the construction of a partial-order plan.
 Several of the planning algorithms in Chapter 10 can be augmented to handle this information.
 For example, partial-order planners can detect resource constraint violations in much the same way they detect conflicts with causal links.
 Heuristics can be devised to estimate the total completion time of a plan.
 This is currently an active area of research.

-406 Chapter 11.
-Planning and Acting in the Real World

 11.2 HIERARCHICAL PLANNING